aiven/aiven-docs/docs/products/metrics.md

 Aiven for Metrics combines these components into a cohesive cluster architecture, enhancing metrics management:

-- **Data collection and storage**: Thanos Metrics Receivers collect metrics in real-time, writing this data to object storage once the TSDB (Time Series Database)  block is full, typically every 2 hours.
+- **Data collection and storage**: Thanos Metrics Receivers collect metrics in real-time and store them in object storage after the Time Series Database (TSDB) block is full, typically every 2 hours.

 - **Query processing**: The Thanos Query Frontend receives requests and optimizes load distribution by forwarding requests to Thanos Metrics Query.
 Depending on the query's time range, this component retrieves real-time data from